 We don't talk about web application security much at Epicodus because it's beyond the scope of what we teach.
 However, there is one important topic we need to cover briefly now that we are working with API calls.

-Browsers use same-origin policy (SOP) to prevent cross scripting attacks.
-A cross scripting attack is when a malicious user attempts to access another site via the browser.
+Browsers use same-origin policy (SOP) to prevent cross-site scripting attacks.
+A cross-site scripting attack is when a malicious user attempts to access another site via the browser.
 This generally involves injecting malicious scripts into a web application in an attempt to gain access, get data, or sabotage a site.

 Same-origin policy means that a request can only be made from one URL to another if the receiver and the sender have the same protocol, host, and port.